Jimexist/graphql-java-playground/README.md

-# graphql-java-playground
+# GraphQL Java Playground

-GraphQL Java Playground
+This project is setup to play with [GraphQL-Java](https://github.com/andimarek/graphql-java/).